Neglected tropical diseases in India: Prevention

 Elimination of as many of these diseases as possible is a goal.

 The government of India collaborates with the World Health Organization in making financial investments in health care for the purpose of reducing and eliminating neglected tropical diseases in India.

 In 2005, the Indian Health Ministry, Bangladeshi Health Ministry, and the Nepali Health Ministry shared a memorandum of understanding to eliminate kala-azar in their shared region by 2015.

 A 2015 study reported that India's public health programs were reducing leprosy rates but not quickly enough to eliminate the disease from the region.

 In 2017 the Indian government began participating in the World Health Organization's plan to eliminate 10 of the neglected tropical diseases.
 The government strategy was to reduce poverty, promote sanitation, do vector control, and provide public health education.

+Climate Change

+Impact of Climate Change on Neglected Tropical Diseases in India

+Climate change is emerging as a significant driver of the changes in the spread of neglected tropical diseases in India, particularly those that are vector-borne or linked to environmental conditions.
+India, with its diverse climate zones and large population, faces increased risks due to rising temperatures, erratic rainfall, and changing weather patterns.
+These environmental changes influence the distribution, transmission dynamics, and seasonal patterns of various neglected tropical diseases, affecting their burden on vulnerable populations.

+Vector-Borne Neglected Tropical Diseases and Climate Change

+Lymphatic Filariasis

+Vector-borne neglected tropical diseases, such as lymphatic filariasis, are particularly sensitive to climate variations, most notably temperature.
+This is because of how this warming of temperature influences the vector of this disease, the Anopheles mosquito.
+As temperatures increase, these mosquitos can introduce lymphatic filariasis to new areas that were previously too cold.
+Through these mosquitoes reaching new areas, some ecological models show that the case burden of lymphatic filariasis will increase.

+Chikungunya Virus

+Chikungunya, on the other hand, may see a decrease in cases across India due to climate change.
+The relation of climate change to the ideal environment of the vector, the Aedes mosquito, is driving this change.
+This is because climate change models predict that some areas of India will become less habitable for this mosquito while others will remain equally suitable for the Aedes mosquito.

+Summary

+Climate change has mixed effects on the diseases listed above.
+The need for concern of India for the impacts of climate change on its health has been previously discussed, and vector-borne Neglected Tropical Diseases will be one of these impacts.

 Society and culture

 The neglected tropical diseases are diseases of poverty and poverty reduction in society will reduce them.

 Some people feel embarrassed to have a disease, but a disease is not anyone's fault.
 The government of India sometimes has organized health campaigns to teach about diseases so that people feel comfortable coming for medical help when they need it.